People

 Document

-Justin Daniels is a DPhil (PhD) student in International Relations at Somerville College and DPIR, where his research focuses on political communication and electoral campaigns in democracies as well as indoctrination and protest in authoritarian regimes.
-He is editor-in-chief of the Oxford Political Review and editorial assistant of the St Antony's Series at Palgrave Macmillan and of Perspectives on Politics.
+Justin Daniels is a DPhil (PhD) student in International Relations at Somerville College and DPIR, where his research focuses on political behavior and elite and public opinion in democracies as well as indoctrination and protest in authoritarian regimes.
+He is editor-in-chief of the Oxford Political Review and editorial assistant of the St Antony's Series at Palgrave Macmillan.
 He also administers the Department's centralised marking scheme for core undergraduate politics papers.

-His current research focuses on how politicians and voters conceptualize democracy and the impacts these meanings have on politics.
-The dissertation will examine the emergence, diffusion, and consequences for democracy of these narratives through survey experiments, interviews, and observational data analysis.
+His current research focuses on politicians' and voters' conceptions of democracy, where they diverse, and implications for democratic resilience and decline using surveys, computational text analysis, and interviews.
 This research is generously funded by the Economic and Social Research Council's Grand Union Doctoral Training Programme.

 In 2025, Justin received an MPhil in Comparative Government at St Antony's College, Oxford.
 His thesis focused on how autocrats employ strategies of indoctrination following mass nonviolent protest.
 From 2020 to 2023, he was assistant editor of the Journal of Democracy.
-In 2020, he received an undergraduate degree with honours in democracy, development and the rule of law from Stanford University.
+In 2020, he received a BA in French with honors in democracy, development and the rule of law from Stanford University.

 Publications